 Paramahansa Yogananda's "The Grand Canyon of the Colorado"

-Introduction and Text of Poem, "The Grand Canyon of the Colorado"
+Introduction and Excerpt from Poem, "The Grand Canyon of the Colorado"

 Grand Canyon, one of the seven natural wonders of the world, contains Vishnu Temple, Shiva Temple, Ram Temple, Krishna Temple, Brahma Temple, Deva Temple and Manu Temple.
 These natural temples are absolutely majestic.
 For a Hindu, a visit to Grand Canyon is both a pilgrimage and a vacation. —from Jai Shree Krishna